Haskeeb265/obsidian-vault/1 - Rough Notes/PortSwigger (SQL Injection).md

 	- Comments
 	- Error messages

-- An SQL injection vulnerability is often usefu
+- An SQL injection vulnerability is often useful to find information about the database.
+The info of database can help you better exploit that vulnerability.
+- It is not always necessary that you will be able to find or exploit straightforward SQL vulnerabilities.
+In most cases nowadays inputs are stored in the form of XML or JSON.
+However you can still exploit this by encoding your queries in special characters within those XML/JSON responses.

 #### References